deep sea fishing in puerto rico

 Most offshore fishing is done by local fishermen or through charters, as we can provide the necessary equipment and expertise to target these prized game fish.
 Charters such as Curate Fishing also handle licensing and help ensure anglers follow all relevant Puerto Rico fishing regulations.

-top Fish Species in Puerto Rico
+top Fish Species To catch in Puerto Rico

 There are various species of fish that anglers can catch in Puerto Rico, and the best season to fish for different species varies.
 Between October and March, wahoo are plentiful, and swordfish can be caught November-April.
 Blue marlin are typically caught between May and September, while sailfish can be caught between November and April.
 Mahi-mahi, tuna, and kingfish can be caught throughout the year consistently as well.
 Below is a summary of the top game fish you can target while fishing in Puerto Rico.